fish-shell/fish-shell/sphinx_doc_src/cmds/disown.rst

 Jobs in the list of jobs are sent a hang-up signal when fish terminates, which usually causes the job to terminate; ``disown`` allows these processes to continue regardless.

 If no process is specified, the most recently-used job is removed (like ``bg`` and ``fg``).
-If one or more ``PID``s are specified, jobs with the specified process IDs are removed from the job list.
+If one or more PIDs are specified, jobs with the specified process IDs are removed from the job list.
 Invalid jobs are ignored and a warning is printed.

 If a job is stopped, it is sent a signal to continue running, and a warning is printed.
 It is not possible to use the ``bg`` builtin to continue a job once it has been disowned.